 Jog Wheel / Select Knob: Use this for knobs that don’t have a beginning or an end, but spin continuously.

-The Controller wizard saves the new preset to the following file paths:
+The Controller wizard saves the new mapping to the

 The default keyboard mappings are defined in a text file which can be found at the following location: